 Geology tells a different story.
 As the last ice age ended, the final glaciers covering what is now the northern reaches of the United States receded.
 The incredible grinding pressures of the receding glaciers gouged enormous holes in what is now the Finger Lakes region.
 These became not only our Finger Lakes, but also the magnificent geologic anomalies throughout the region that include our incredible gorges and numerous waterfalls.

-There are eleven Finger Lakes ranging from 40 miles in length and up to 618 feet in depth.
+There are eleven Finger Lakes: Canadice, Canandaigua, Cayuga, Conesus, Hemlock, Honeoye, Keuka, Otisco, Owasco, Seneca and Skaneateles.
+Each of the Finger Lakes ranges from 40 miles in length and up to 618 feet in depth.
 They lie within a triangle between Syracuse, Rochester and Elmira-Corning.
 Despite their huge presence, the lakes are only a part of our waters.
+Learn more about each of the Finger Lakes.

 Protecting our lakes and water quality is an important priority in the Finger Lakes Region.
 The Finger Lakes-Lake Ontario Watershed Protection Alliance fosters local stewardship of water resources through education, research and water quality monitoring, and implementation of pollution control measures in the Finger Lakes counties.